billma/opentokfire/README.md

 </pre>

-Whenever there is a change in the 'users_count' table, recount the table and update the 'totalUsers' attribute.
+When a change occurs in the 'users_count' table, recount the table and update the 'totalUsers' attribute.
 <pre>
     users_count.on('value',function(data){
       var count=0